UST Quadricentennial Celebration: University sites as National Cultural Treasures

 The Cultural Properties Preservation and Protection Act describes "National Cultural Treasures" as unique objects found in the Philippines that possess outstanding historical, cultural, artistic, and/or scientific value.
 These are considered as significant and important to the Philippines.

-Another National Cultural Treasure was recently awarded to the university these are the UST Baybayin Documents which were created in the years 1613 (Document a) and in 1625 (Document B).
+Another National Cultural Treasure that was recently awarded to the university were the UST Baybayin Documents which were created in the years 1613 (Document A) and in 1625 (Document B).

 Events

 4 horas, 4 dias, 4 hundred days, 400 years

 The Quadricentennial countdown to 2011 coincided with UST's Christmas tradition, Paskuhan, held on December 18, 2009.
 The theme was called as such because the party lasted for 4 hours on December 18, which was 4 days before December 22, which was 400 days before January 28, 2011, which was the grand opening of UST's Quadricentennial celebrations.
 The official launch of the countdown was intended to be held on December 22, but the university was expected to be already on its Christmas vacation during that day.

 January 28 is the feast day of St. Thomas Aquinas, the patron saint of the university, after which it was named.
 UST was founded on April 28, 1611.

 The Paskuhan festivities and the Quadricentennial countdown were hosted by UST alumni - beauty queen Miriam Quiambao and TV personality Kim Atienza.